Connecting to a cloud network using OpenVPN

 Connect to the VPN

-In the admin panel, you can download OpenVPN Connect
+In the user panel, you can download OpenVPN Connect

-To check that a connection is established and working properly, connect to the VPN and run the ping
+To make sure the connection is established and working properly, connect to the VPN and run the ping command for the internal address of the test VM:

 -

-using package manager:sudo apt update && sudo apt install openvpn
+openvpnusing the package manager:sudo apt update && sudo apt install openvpn -

 - Enable the Allow Auto-login option in the user line.